How To Train Your Horse Using A Braided Hackamore (Bosal) & An O-Ring Snaffle Bit

 You’ll see an extremely effective way to use the snaffle to improve the horse’s stop, spin, lead departures and more.

 This section alone is a horse training clinic all by itself.

-As a special bonus, I’ve included in this course, a very unique and valuable training video.
+As a special bonus, I’ve included in this course, some very unique and valuable training videos.

-One of my members sent in a video of herself schooling her horse.
-In the video, she attempts to get her horse to stop, spin, change leads and lope slow.
+Some of my members sent in a video of themselves schooling their horse.
+In the videos, they attempt to get the horses to STOP, SPIN, CHANGE LEADS and LOPE SLOW.

-As a result, I did a voice-over of her video… and using “stop action” and “freeze frame”, I pointed out “one-by-one” all the things she was doing right and all the things that needed to be improved upon.
+They asked for my help so I did a voice-over of the videos… and using “stop action” and “freeze frame”, I pointed out all the mistakes and what needs to be done to fix them.

 Special “Limited Time” Offer.

 If you personally went to a professional trainer and tried to get this kind of education on your own, it would cost you a lot of time and money (if you could even find a trainer who knows this special information).